EnAccess/Cicada-GSM-HW/README.md

 | /manufacturing/nc drill/ | NC Drill files describing type and specification of PCB drill holes (vias, through holes, mounting holes etc) |
 | /manufacturing/BOM/ | BOM contains the imformation of all the components used for cicad. directely generated from Kicad using the bom genration script  |

-## Standard KiCAD libraries.
+## Standard KiCAD libraries

-To make sure we are using the same version of standard KiCAD libraries, we've made a proxy repo that references the KiCAD github repositories, https://github.com/EnAccess/kicad-libs.
+To make sure we are using the same version of standard KiCAD libraries, we've made a proxy repo that references the KiCAD github repositories, <https://github.com/EnAccess/kicad-libs>.
 Please clone it along side this repositories, and KiCAD should be able to pick up the schematics symbols / footprints from there:

 `/Cicada-HW/` - This repo.